 Best for: Visitors who want to explore La Linea itself and use it as a base for Gibraltar day trips.

-Best for: Early starts into Gibraltar, day-trippers with limited time, business travellers needing quick crossing access.
+Best for: Early starts, day-trippers, business travellers needing fast crossing access.

 Walk to border: 5-15 minutes.

-Best for: Couples, anyone wanting a beach on their doorstep, visitors who want to experience La Linea as a place rather than just a transit hub.
+Best for: Couples, beach-focused stays, visitors who want La Linea to be a destination rather than a transit base.

-Walk to border: 30-40 minutes, or a short taxi or bus.
+Walk to border: 30-40 minutes, or a short taxi or bus ride.

 | Area | Walk to Gibraltar Border | Typical Nightly Rate | Best For |